Everest View Trekking 7 Days

 • Scenic mountain flight to and from Lukla

-• Experience the Sherpa culture and lifestyle of mountain people in the heart of the Himalayas
+• Experience the Sherpa culture and lifestyle of the Himalayas.

-• Thrilling mountain flight from Tribhuvan International Airport to Tenzing Hillary Airport and back.
+• Thrilling mountain flight to Tenzing Hillary Airport and back.

-• Acclimatize in the biggest town in the Khumbu Region, Namche Bazaar, and soak in the views of Everest, Ama Dablam, Nuptse, and Lhotse among others.
+• Acclimatize in the biggest town in the Khumbu Region, Namche Bazaar.

-Everest View Trek quite literally follows the Everest panorama around the Khumbu region.
-This 7-day-long trek is for those who want to get a clear and up-close view of the world’s highest peak, Mt.
-Everest ( 8,848m) without scaling the high altitudes.
-We start the trek in Kathmandu visiting some UNESCO World Heritage sites in the city.
+The Everest View Trek follows the Everest panorama around the Khumbu region.
+This 7-day-long trek is for those who want a clear and up-close view of the world's highest peak, Mt.
+Everest (8,848 m), without scaling the high altitudes.
+We start the trek in Kathmandu, visiting some UNESCO World Heritage sites in the city.
 This helps us understand Nepalese culture better.
-The next day we fly to Lukla on a twin otter plane.
+The next day we fly to Lukla on a Twin Otter plane.
 We trek 3 hours to Phakding on the same day.
 You can get infrequent but a few distant glances of Mt.
 Everest from Phakding.

 The next day we trek from Phakding to Namche Bazaar, the biggest town in the Khumbu/Everest region.
 We will officially enter the Sagarmatha National Park today.
 Namche is also one of the very first viewpoints for Mt.
 Everest.
 We acclimatize for a day in Namche.
-Acclimatization at high altitudes reduces the risk of Acute Mountain sickness.
-Also, Namche is a stunningly beautiful town and acclimatization day will be spent exploring the town.
+Acclimatization at high altitudes reduces the risk of acute mountain sickness.
+Also, Namche is a stunningly beautiful town, and the acclimatization day will be spent exploring the city.

-We trek to Everest View Hotel and Khumjung/Khunde the next day, it is also the next best place for Mt.
-Everest’s views and is situated at 3,867m.
+We trek to the Everest View Hotel and Khumjung/Khunde the next day; it is also the next best place for Mt.
+Everest's views and is situated at 3,867 m.
 Tengboche Monastery, the biggest in the Khumbu region, is the center of attraction at Tengboche.
 We also enjoy the views of Mt.
-Everest, Tawache, Nuptse, Lhotse, Ama Dablam, and Thamserku among other mountains of the Khumbu Himalayan panorama.
-The Everest View Trek is a 10-day-long beautiful journey in the Everest region; it features cultural encounters with the Sherpa people and a look into Buddhism in the region, stunning panoramic mountain views, and a great deal of flora and fauna.
+Everest, Tawache, Nuptse, Lhotse, Ama Dablam, and Thamserku, among other mountains of the Khumbu Himalayan panorama.
+The Everest View Trek is a 10-day-long beautiful journey in the Everest region; it features cultural encounters with the Sherpa people, a look into Buddhism in the area, stunning panoramic mountain views, and a great deal of flora and fauna.

 Itinerary